michaelbutler/minesweeper/README.md

 ===========
 By Michael Butler

-A minesweeper game written in JavaScript and rendered with HTML and CSS.
+A WebWorker powered Minesweeper game written in JavaScript, HTML and CSS.

 Features:
 -----------